RahafAbdullah135/Low_Power_Configurable_Multi_Clock_Digital_System/README.md

 - Register File Read command
 - ALU Operation command with operand
 - ALU Operation command with No operand

+**ALU supported operations**
+- Addition
+- Subtraction
+- Multiplication
+- Division
+- AND
+- OR
+- NAND
+- NOR
+- XOR
+- XNOR
+- CMP: A = B
+- CMP: A > B
+- SHIFT: A >> 1
+- SHIFT: A << 1

 ## System Specifications:
 - Reference Clock (REF_CLK): 50 MHz